-As the recipient of a federally sponsored award (“sponsored project”), the Research Foundation, CUNY (RFCUNY) on behalf of the Colleges of The City University of New York (CUNY) must comply with the guidance outlined in OMB’s “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.”
+As the recipient of a federally sponsored award (“sponsored project”), the Research Foundation (RF) on behalf of the Colleges of The City University of New York (CUNY) must comply with the guidance outlined in OMB’s Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.

-This procedure applies to all federal subawards issued in connection with sponsored projects administered by RFCUNY on behalf of the Colleges of The City University of New York.
+This procedure applies to all federal subawards issued in connection with sponsored projects administered by the Research Foundation of CUNY on behalf of the Colleges of The City University of New York.

 This procedure seeks to: